 Even when the fruit is safe for your dog to eat, you want to use some caution.
 Fruits have natural sugars and starches and too much can be harmful to your dog.
 Fruits are best used as a treat.
 Together with vegetables, fruit can make up 10% of your dog’s diet.

 You also want to introduce new fruits slowly.
 Otherwise, they may give your dog an upset stomach or diarrhea.
 And remember to go with bite-sized pieces to prevent choking and obstructions.
 If your dog is the type to swallow his food whole, you may want to mulch the fruit, to help him digest it better.

 Fresh or frozen is the best way to serve your dog fruit but always try to buy organic.
 Fruits and vegetables are regularly spread with pesticides to protect them from insects and weeds.
-But these toxins are harmful to your dog.
-Even proper washing won’t guarantee that you’ve removed all the chemicals.
+But these toxins are harmful to your dog and washing doesn’t completely remove them.

 Your dog can also eat dried fruit or fruit juice so long as there are no added ingredients.
 But they’re also higher in natural sugar and lower in fiber than fresh or frozen.

 Fruits That Are Bad For Dogs